This rosé slushie recipe is an easy way to make INSTANT frosé (you know, frozen rosé)! You just need a bottle of rosé, frozen strawberries, and sugar.

 Relax and unwind with some more of these delicious slushie ideas.
 The bourbon is always a favorite among my friends!

 - 1 16-oz bag frozen strawberries about 4 cups, 450 g

 - 1 750-mL bottle rosé wine

-- Serve immediately as a slushy drink, or pour into a freezer-safe container and freeze.
+- Serve: Serve immediately.
+Store leftovers in a freezer-safe container and freeze.
 The mixture won't freeze completely due to the alcohol, and you can scrape it out with a fork and spoon into glasses to serve.